-Whether you are a birth parent or family member, adoptive parent or someone who was adopted, there are a myriad of emotions that go into the search.
-You have made it so far and have the information you hoped for: a name, a phone number, an address, a Facebook contact, or some other piece of contact information.
+Whether you are a birth parent or family member, adoptive parent, or someone who was adopted, there is a myriad of emotions that go into the search.
+You have made it so far and have the information you hoped for: a name, a phone number, and address, a Facebook contact, or some other piece of contact information.
 Now it is up to you to choose the best way to initiate the first contact to pursue an adoption reunion.
-Here are some ways you can establish contact in a non-threatening way:
+Here are some ways you can establish a contact in a non-threatening way:

 1. Adoption Agency

 If you have information regarding the agency that completed the adoption, you should start by contacting them to assist in the reunion.
 Often they play a pivotal role in helping individuals find their birth family members, having access to identifying and non-identifying information on all parties.
 Adoption agencies can be beneficial in helping to locate and establish contact with both parties in a non-threatening way since they originally facilitated the completion of the adoption.

 Confidential Intermediaries are certified by the court to have access to sealed adoption records for the sole purpose of obtaining both parties’ consent for contact during a search and reunion.
 Currently, 10 states provide confidential intermediaries, though they can be difficult to find and utilize.
 These 10 states include Alabama (when consent is not on file), Colorado, Florida (to contact family members who have not registered with the adoption registry), Illinois (to obtain updated medical information), Michigan (when consent is not on file), Montana, North Carolina, North Dakota, Oklahoma, Virginia, Washington, and Wyoming.